fridaystephan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The file '8-James_Bond' is a script that gives all permission to other users The script '9-John_Doe' will give full permission to the user, read and execute permission to the group owners, and write and execute permission to other users
-The file '10-mirror_permissions' is a script that sets the mode of the file hello the same as olleh’s mode
+The file '10-mirror_permissions' is a script that sets the mode of the file hello the same as olleh’s mode The file '11-directories_permissions' is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.